4th Annual "Swap for Good" (2014)

-Starting on Wednesday, April 17, you can drop off these items in bins in the lobbies of all residence halls and at the "Swap for Good" table in the lobby of Benson.
-Donations in high-need will be distributed to local community organizations and then sorted and organized in the Benson Parlors and the Swap for Good "store" will open on Monday, April 22nd for everybody to swap and shop for free anytime from 10 am to 10 pm!
+Starting on Monday, April 28th, you can drop off these items in bins in the lobbies of all residence halls and at the "Swap for Good" table in the lobby of Benson.
+Donations in high-need will be distributed to local community organizations and then sorted and organized in the Benson Parlors and the Swap for Good "store" will open on Monday, May 12th (9 am - 9 pm) and Tuesday, May 13th (10 am - 5 pm) for everybody to swap and shop for free!

 When is the Swap for Good?

-On Friday, April 19th and Sunday, April 21st, student volunteers will pick up donations from all of the RLCs on campus and will sort and organize the donations in the Swap for Good “store” separating them into men’s, women’s, children’s, and other miscellaneous donations!
+On Thursday, May 8th and Friday, May 9th, student volunteers will pick up donations from all of the RLCs on campus and will sort and organize the donations in the Swap for Good “store” separating them into men’s, women’s, children’s, and other miscellaneous donations!

-On Monday, April 22nd, students, staff, faculty, and community members are welcome to shop all day from 10:00 a.m. to 10:00 p.m. in the Benson Parlors for “new-to-you” items from the collaborative collection of clothing and other items from the Santa Clara community.
-The Swap for Good will be open and staffed by volunteers from SCCAP, the Office of Sustainability, and the Retail Management Institute, and there will be music and some information about homelessness so you can learn more about the organizations and the issues the Swap for Good is serving and supporting.
+On Monday, May 12th (9:00 am - 9:00 pm) and Tuesday, May 13th (10:00 am - 5:00 pm), students, staff, faculty, and community members are welcome to shop in the Benson Parlors for “new-to-you” items from the collaborative collection of clothing and other items from the Santa Clara community.
+The Swap for Good will be open and staffed by volunteers from SCCAP and the Center for Sustainability and there will be music and some information about homelessness so you can learn more about the organizations and the issues the Swap for Good is serving and supporting.

 Where should clothing be dropped off?

-Clothing and other items can be dropped off in the marked bins in Campus Ministry, the MCC, the lobby of the Support Services Building, and in the lobbies of all residence halls.
+Clothing and other items can be dropped off in the marked bins in the Center for Student Leadership (Locatelli Student Activities building), Benson Memorial Center, Kennedy Commons, and in the lobbies of all residence halls.